asbjoernlindholm/facial-finetuning/README.md

 ## Data

 - **`OMI_training_data.RData`** This file contains the training, validation, and test data used for fine-tuning the CNN models.
 - **`Candidate_data.RData`** Candidate data with model predictions from the Danish Local Election in 2021 and the Danish General Election in 2022.
-When making use of the data in your research, please cite the associated working paper.
+When making use of the data in your research, please cite the associated paper.

 ## Images
 Images from the [One Million Impressions dataset](https://github.com/jcpeterson/omi) divided into training, validation and test subdirectories.